+When should I go?
 We travelled in September, the weather was settled, kids back at school and the tourist season was beginning to die down so the roads weren’t as busy with tour coaches.
 We quite like travelling in Autumn, things are cool and you can see plenty without having to worry too much about overcrowded roads.
 Ireland is accessible all year round though.

 See www.ferriesdirect.com for more information about these routes.
 Multiple ferry companies use the routes but expect to pay around about £100 depending on who you use and where you depart from.

+Accommodation?
 It was relatively easy to find accommodation in the shoulder season.
 We didn’t see too many campsites and there are also plenty of B&Bs around although our preference was to stay in small country pubs.
 The cheapest we saw was €24 (£19) per person per night and the most expensive was over €200 (£156) per person per night.
-Accomodation averaged out at about €30-€35 (£23 – £27) per person per night without breakfast.
+Accommodation averaged out at about €30-€35 (£23 – £27) per person per night without breakfast.

+Are you covered?
 If you have EU cover on your motorcycle insurance policy (and you’ve notified your insurance provider and received confirmation) you will be covered, the Wild Atlantic Way is all on-road as well so there’s no ‘grey areas’ of cover.
 We have separate travel insurance for medical and illness.

+Difficulty?
 It’s not too difficult to ride the Wild Atlantic Way but a lot of the roads are narrow and some are very lumpy or rough so you can’t rush over them or daydream.
 If you go in the tourist season, be on the lookout for coaches.

-Unleaded Petrol cost between €1.50 and €1.60 a litre or £1.20 to £1.29.
+Petrol Unleaded Petrol costs between €1.50 and €1.60 a litre or £1.20 to £1.29.